-Page N-65, paragraphs 2 through 7, Page N-69, paragraph 5, and Page N-70, paragraph 7 through Page N-71, paragraph 2: The ADF&G has undertaken numerous studies of subsistence harvests and resource uses by the village of Tyonek which document the importance of area fish and wildlife resources to Tyonek.
-Ongoing plans for Beluga coal development favor construction of an on-site construction camp/permanent village to minimize potential impacts to area lifestyles.
-Tyonek residents favor projects that would provide employment opportunities but not interfere with their ability to pursue subsistence resource uses.
-These subsistence concerns, alternatives for not providing worker housing in Tyonek, and alternatives for providing or not providing road access to Anchorage should be considered in discussing the range of development scenarios and level of impacts possible with non-Susitna generation alternatives near Tyonek.
+Page N-65, paragraphs 2 through 7, Page N-69, paragraph 5, and Page N-70, paragraph 7 through Page N-71, paragraph 2: The ADF&G has undertaken numerous studies of subsistence harvests and resource uses by the village of Tyonek which document the importance of area fish and wildlife resources to Tyonek.-2.
+Ongoing plans for Beluga coal development favor construction of an on- site construction camp/permanent village to minimize potential impacts to area lifestyles.
+Tyonek residents favor projects that would provide employment opportunities but not interfere with their ability to pursue subsistence resource uses.-3 These subsistence concerns, alternatives for not providing worker housing in Tyonek, and alternatives for providing or not development scenarios and level of impacts possible with non-Susitna generation alternatives near Tyonek.